Essential Korean Greetings: Say Hello Like a Local

 🎯 Learning Goals

-- Use 15 core greetings with correct politeness level (formal / standard / casual).
+- Use 15 core greetings with the right politeness level (formal / standard polite / casual).

-- Match each greeting to real contexts (shops, meetings, friends).
+- Match each greeting to real-life situations (shops, meetings, friends, family).

 🧩 Core Greetings (Top 15 with Usage)

-Rule of thumb: If unsure, default to 안녕하세요 (standard polite).
-Reserve 안녕 for close peers or younger people, and 안녕하십니까 for very formal settings.
+Rule of thumb: When in doubt, use 안녕하세요 (standard polite).
+Save 안녕 for close friends or younger people, and keep 안녕하십니까 for very formal situations (presentations, interviews, official meetings).

 💬 Examples / Dialogue / Quiz